SenseNet/sn-angular2-redux-todo-app/README.md

 }
 ```

-For further information about CORS in Sense/Net ECM check [this](http://wiki.sensenet.com/Cross-origin_resource_sharing) article.
+For further information about CORS in sensenet ECM check [this](http://wiki.sensenet.com/Cross-origin_resource_sharing) article.

-The example app uses one of the built-in TaskList Content in the default Sense/Net ECM install (/workspaces/Project/budapestprojectworkspace/Tasks).
+The example app uses one of the built-in TaskList Content in the default sensenet ECM install (/workspaces/Project/budapestprojectworkspace/Tasks).
 If you removed this Content and its children tasks earlier
 or want to try with another TaskList change the value of the ```path``` variable of ```SnTodoListComponent``` in ```app.component.ts``` to the chosen list's path.

 The example app demonstrates not only how to fetching data but also Content creation and delete.
 The app doesn't provide authentication because of it's simplicity so you have to make some permission changes
-in your Sense/Net ECM portal to let Visitor users adding and removing tasks from the chosen parent list.
+in your sensenet ECM portal to let Visitor users adding and removing tasks from the chosen parent list.
 If you are not familiar with Sense/Net's permission system check the following wiki articles:
 * [Sense/Net ECM Permission System](http://wiki.sensenet.com/Permission_System)
 * [How to set permissions on a content in Sense/Net ECM](http://wiki.sensenet.com/How_to_set_permissions_on_a_content)